MohamedLEGH/cloudomate/README.rst

 Overview
 ========

-Cloudomate is an unpermissioned open compute API which provides an automated way to buy VPS instances from multiple providers.
+Cloudomate is an unpermissioned open compute API which provides an automated way to buy VPS instances and VPN servers from multiple providers.
 The easiest way to use Cloudomate is via the command-line interface.

 Requirements
 ============

-* Python 2.7
+* Python 3
-* python-lxml installed on the system
 * Works on Linux, Mac OSX, BSD
 * An active Electrum_ wallet with sufficient funds